$ oc get managedclusters local-cluster

 reference are removed from the cluster and from the status

-You can create a hosted cluster or import one.
-When the Assisted Installer is enabled as an add-on to multicluster engine Operator and you create a hosted cluster with the Agent platform, the HyperShift Operator installs the Agent Cluster API provider in the hosted control plane namespace.
+On bare-metal infrastructure, you can create or import a hosted cluster.
+After you enable the Assisted Installer as an add-on to multicluster engine Operator and you create a hosted cluster with the Agent platform, the HyperShift Operator installs the Agent Cluster API provider in the hosted control plane namespace.
+The Agent Cluster API provider connects a management cluster that hosts the control plane and a hosted cluster that consists of only the compute nodes.

 Each hosted cluster must have a cluster-wide unique name.
-A hosted cluster name cannot be the same as any existing managed cluster in order for the multicluster engine Operator to manage it.
+A hosted cluster name cannot be the same as any existing managed cluster.
+Otherwise, the multicluster engine Operator cannot manage the hosted cluster.

 as a hosted cluster name.

-A hosted cluster cannot be created in the namespace of a multicluster engine Operator managed cluster.
+You cannot create a hosted cluster in the namespace of a multicluster engine Operator managed cluster.

 Verify that you have a default storage class configured for your cluster.
 Otherwise, you might see pending persistent volume claims (PVCs).